Agonist-Antagonist Neural Coordination without Mechanical Coupling after Targeted Muscle Reinnervation: Introduction

-Limb amputation causes sensorimotor impairment, as both afferent and efferent neural pathways are irreversibly disrupted.
-Advanced nerve transfer techniques, such as Targeted Muscle Reinnervation (TMR) \cite{kuiken2004use} and Regenerative Peripheral Nerve Interfaces (RPNIs) \cite{kung2014regenerative}, reduce neuroma-related phantom limb pain and support prosthetic-based sensorimotor rehabilitation.
-However, these procedures do not restore the neuromechanical coupling between agonist and antagonist muscles present in intact biological limbs.
+Limb amputation leads to sensorimotor impairment, as both afferent and efferent neural pathways are irreversibly disrupted.
+Advanced nerve transfer techniques such as Targeted Muscle Reinnervation (TMR) \cite{kuiken2004use} and Regenerative Peripheral Nerve Interfaces (RPNIs) \cite{kung2014regenerative}, reconfigure the residual peripheral tissues to maximise the number of functionally relevant neural signals that can be harnessed for prosthesis control via surface or invasive electromyography (EMG).
+Although TMR and RPNIs have a key role in reducing phantom limb pain and facilitating sensorimotor rehabilitation through artificial limbs, these procedures do not restore the neuromechanical coupling between groups of agonist and antagonist muscles typical of intact limbs.

-In TMR, polifascicular nerves that once innervated multiple muscles and supported distinct functions (i.e., polyvalent nerve) of the limb are redirected into a single targeted muscle.
-Importantly, nerves carrying agonist and antagonist signals are rerouted into biomechanically uncoupled targeted muscles (Fig.\ref{fig:concept}-a,d,c,d).
-In RPNI, nerves are surgically split into fascicles, each rerouted into a separate muscle graft.

-This nerve–muscle reorganisation disrupts mechanical interactions between antagonistic and synergistic muscles, impairing afferent signalling from spindles and Golgi organs \cite{proske2012proprioceptive} and consequently disrupting neural processes at the base of limb proprioception and motor coordination.
-Although spindles reinnervation occurs in animal models of TMR \cite{festin2024creation}, its extent and functional role in humans remain unclear.
-Consequently, residual muscle contraction in amputees is often inconsistent and prone to unintended coactivation \cite{seyedali2012co,huang2018voluntary,zuniga2018coactivation}, complicating the control of bionic limbs.